SP23-CSCE431/csce431-sprints-move-tx/README.md

 ## Documentation

-Our product and sprint backlog can be found in Jira, with organization name [NAME] and project name [NAME]
+Our product and sprint backlog can be found in Jira, with organization name MOVE TX and project name MOVE TX

 Document
-•	Data Design v?
+*	Data Design - 4.0
-•	UX Design v?
+*	UX Design - 4.0
-•	User’s Manual v?
+*	User’s Manual - 1.0
-•	Others

-Data
-•	Test Data v?
-•	Others

 ## Installation ##